Divyansh-321/exocentric-navigation-system/README.md

 Camera → External Vision Compute → State Estimation → Cost Map Generation → Path Planning → Control Signal Generation → Wireless Actuation → Robot Motion

+This project was developed as a group effort; however, the end-to-end perception–planning–control architecture, system integration, and core implementation were primarily designed and implemented by the author.

 ---

 # System Boundaries & Runtime Characteristics